Nellaker-group/FairUnsupervisedRepresentations/README.md

 Steps (A) and (B) were repeated until reaching the equilibrium where both losses plateaued [[4]](#references).

-All implementation details can be find in the Python scripts collected in the folder ``./scripts``.
+All Python scripts used to implement adversarial training are collected in the folder ``./scripts``.

 # Results